 Fit & Comfort7.0/10

 Value for the Price8.0/10

-- Runs long: regular/narrow footers go 1/2 or a full size up
+- Runs long: regular/narrow footers go 1/2 size down

-- Wide footers: 1/2 size up + wide option is recommended
+- Wide footers: 1/2 size down + wide option is recommended

 - 1-2 weeks to break in the shoe